Skip to main content

 Cynthia's regulatory career began in 2003, as Registrar of the College of Dental Hygienists of BC.
 In 2006, she joined the College of Registered Nurses of BC (CRNBC) as Director of Registration, Inquiry and Discipline and was subsequently appointed Registrar/CEO in 2012.
 Cynthia guided CRNBC through its transition to a college focused solely on public protection and was a catalyst for increased collaboration among health regulators within BC and across the country.
 She was also instrumental in bringing the province's nursing colleges together as a single regulator for all nursing designations in 2018.
 Cynthia served as Registrar and CEO of the British Columbia College of Nursing Professionals (BCCNP) prior to BCCNP and CMBC amalgamating to become BCCNM.

 Cynthia represents BCCNM on the International Nurse Regulators Collaborative, a group of nurse and midwife regulators that includes the USA, UK, Australia, New Zealand, Singapore and Ireland.
-She is the President of the Canadian Council of Registered Nurses Regulators and a member of the NCLEX-RN Exam Committee.
+She is a member of the Canadian Council of Registered Nurse Regulators (CCRNR) and a board member of Registered Psychiatric Nurses of Canada Examination (RPNCE).
 Cynthia is also the Chair of the BC Health Regulators, a society made up of the health profession regulatory colleges in B.C.

 Cynthia holds a BA in Political Science, an MA in Leadership Studies, and an MSc in Information Management.